 Amcache FileId explained: the SHA-1 hash format Windows stores

-The FileId value in Root\InventoryApplicationFile is one of the most useful fields in the entire Amcache hive — and one of the most misunderstood.
-It is the file's content hash, but it is not quite a standard SHA-1, and it does not quite hash the whole file.
-This post is the full reference: what the value is, how to use it, and the traps that catch new analysts.
+FileId in Root\InventoryApplicationFile is one of the most useful fields in the whole hive, and one of the most misunderstood.
+It is a content hash.
+It is not quite a standard SHA-1.
+It does not quite hash the whole file.
+This page is the full reference.

-For the broader Amcache reference, see the Amcache complete reference; for the surrounding registry structure, see Amcache registry structure.
+For the broader context, see the Amcache complete reference.
+For the surrounding registry structure inside the hive, see Amcache registry structure.

 What the value looks like#